statenandrea33/statenandrea33/README.md

 ### Andrea Staten
-I am a Junior at the Univeristy of Tennessee, Knoxville.
-I am currently pursuing a degree in Geographic Information Science and Technology, as well as a minor in Political Science.
+ I am a Junior at the University of Tennessee, Knoxville.
+I am currently pursuing a degree in Geographic Information Science and Technology with a minor in Political Science.
+With this degree I am hoping to get a job working for a local county or potentially a non-profit to make an impact on evironmental issues.

 ## Education/Relevant Courses
-GEOG 311
+-GEOG 311<br>
-GEOG 411
+-GEOG 411<br>
-GEOG 420
+-GEOG 420<br>
-GEOG 422/510
+-GEOG 422/510